Norwichtown: History

 The Green is triangular in shape, with an area of about 1.75 acre.
 It is surrounded by shade trees and bordered by Town Street, East Town Street and Elm Avenue.
 These streets are lined with 18th and 19th houses and shops that face the Green.
 There are four houses in Norwichtown that were built in the 17th century: the 1660 Bradford-Huntington House, built c.
 1660; the Olmstead-Lathrop House, dating to c.
 1659-1745; Leffingwell House Museum, built c.
 1675; and the Simon Huntington House, built c.
 1690.
 The First Congregational Church, built in the Federal style in 1801, was the third building to house the local congregation.
 Many older homes in the district have been converted to commercial use.
 The John Mason School is now the central administration for the Norwich Public School System.
 North of the town's first schoolhouse is the Colonial Cemetery where four Connecticut governors are buried.
 Four houses from the 17th century remain standing north of the Green area is Meeting House Hill, a cliff of large rocks that is also known as the Meeting House Rocks.
 It was on this cliff that the village's second and third meetinghouses were established, with the site used as a lookout point.
 The memorial on top of the rocks and pathway are cared for by the First Congregational Church.

 Five buildings included in the historic district are separately listed on the National Register of Historic Places.
 These are the saltbox Leffingwell Inn, the Joseph Carpenter Silversmith Shop, built c.
-1772-1774; the Dr. Daniel Lathrop School, one of Connecticut's oldest remaining brick schoolhouses, which dates to 1782; the Bradford-Huntington House at 16 Huntington Lane; and the Gen. Jedidiah Huntington House at 23 E. Town Street.
+1772-1774; the Dr. Daniel Lathrop School, one of Connecticut's oldest remaining brick schoolhouses, which dates to 1782; the Bradford-Huntington House at 16 Huntington Lane; and the Gen. Jedidiah Huntington House at 23 East Town Street.

 Norwichtown was the old center of Norwich, when the town was settled primarily as a farming community in the late 17th century.
 By the early 18th century, the focus of Norwich became the harbor facilities in the adjacent Chelsea neighborhood east and south of the town center, and eventually the 'center' of Norwich became the small urban center at Chelsea, which was also ringed with industrial mills.
 The establishment of the city of Norwich in 1784 centered on the Chelsea neighborhood necessitated the distinction of calling the old town center 'Norwichtown'.
 The city of Norwich was consolidated with the town of Norwich in 1952 relegating Norwichtown to become a residential neighborhood of the city of Norwich.

 As Chelsea Parade became a more populated residential district, the residents wanted a church closer than those in Norwichtown.
 Therefore, the Park Congregational Church was built right next to Chelsea Parade.
 Stephen C. Earle of Worcester Massachusetts designed the Park Congregational Church and the church was built in 1873.
 The church was built in the Romanesque revival style.